sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/digitalocean.md

 The [Sourcegraph Docker Compose definition](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml) uses [Docker volumes](https://docs.docker.com/storage/volumes/) to store its data.
 These volumes are stored at `/var/lib/docker/volumes` by [default on Linux](https://docs.docker.com/storage/#choose-the-right-type-of-mount).
 There are a few different back ways to backup this data:

-* (**default, recommended**) The most straightfoward method to backup this data is to [backup the entire root disk that the droplet instance is using on an automatic, scheduled basis](https://www.digitalocean.com/docs/images/backups/).
+* (**recommended**) The most straightfoward method to backup this data is to [snapshot the entire `/mnt/docker-data` block storage volume on an automatic scheduled basis](https://www.digitalocean.com/docs/images/snapshots/).

 * Using an external Postgres instance (see below) lets a service such as [Digital Ocean's Managed Database for Postgres](https://www.digitalocean.com/products/managed-databases-postgresql/) take care of backing up all of Sourcegraph's user data for you.
 If the droplet running Sourcegraph ever dies or is destroyed, creating a fresh droplet that's connected to that external Postgres will leave Sourcegraph in the same state that it was before.